Optical spectroscopy of Blazars for the Cherenkov Telescope Array: Sources and results

 \subsection{TXS 1515$-$273}

 TXS 1515$-$273 has recently been recognised as a BL Lac \citep{Lef17}.
 An upper limit to its redshift, $z\le$ 1.1 has been established from the lack of detection of the Ly $\alpha$ break in UVOT and SARA photometry \citep{Kau18}.
-Moreover a low S/N spectrum taken by \citet{Pen17} with the Goodman Spectrograph at the SOAR telescope, did not show any feature, leaving its redshift unknown.
+Moreover, a low S/N spectrum taken by \citet{Pen17} with the Goodman Spectrograph at the SOAR telescope did not show any features, leaving its redshift unknown.

 In February 2019 it was detected in VHE gamma rays with the MAGIC telescope, triggered by a high state in HE gamma rays \citep{Mir19}.
-Observations from the Tuorla blazar monitoring program \citep{Nil18} show that, during that time, TXS 1515$-$273 was in a high state also in the optical band (around R$_c$=15.4), but by the time of our spectroscopic observations (June 2019) the flux had decreased significantly (to R$_c$=16.1){\footnote{\url{http://users.utu.fi/kani/1m/TXS_1515-273.html}}}.
+Observations from the Tuorla blazar monitoring programme \citep{Nil18} show that during that time TXS 1515$-$273 was in a high state also in the optical band (around R$_c$=15.4), but by the time of our spectroscopic observations (June 2019) the flux had decreased significantly (to R$_c$=16.1){\footnote{\url{http://users.utu.fi/kani/1m/TXS_1515-273.html}}}.
 The Tuorla blazar monitoring magnitudes were derived with standard differential photometry and the comparison and control stars were calibrated using two nights of good weather data.
-We obtained a high S/N spectrum of TXS 1515$-$273 (see Fig. \ref{fig_spec1}, fourth row, left) in which absorption and emission lines at $z$=0.1285 are visible along with a strong continuum.
-In absorption we detect with good confidence CaHK, CaIG, Mgb and NaID.
+We obtained a high S/N spectrum of TXS 1515$-$273 (see Fig. \ref{fig_spec1}, fourth row, left) in which absorption and emission lines at $z \sim$ 0.1285 are visible along with a strong continuum.
+In absorption we detect with good confidence CaHK, CaIG, Mgb, and NaID.
 In emission [OII] and [OIII] $\lambda$ 5007 are detected with good confidence, while the [NII]/H$\alpha$ complex is possibly present around 7410 \AA.
-The spectrum is, however, very noisy at those wavelengths due to instrumental effects.
-We do not, therefore, analyse this possible feature in detail.
+The spectrum is very noisy at those wavelengths, however, due to instrumental effects; therefore, we do not analyse this possible feature in detail.
 The fit of the detected features gives a precise redshift value $z$ = 0.1284 $\pm$ 0.0003.

-The magnitude of the spectrum after dereddening, telluric and slit losses correction is R$_{\rm c}$=15.6 $\pm$ 0.1 (see Table \ref{tabres1}), the observed magnitude without corrections is $R_{\rm c}$=16.2 $\pm$ 0.2, fully compatible with the results of the Tuorla blazar monitoring.
+The magnitude of the spectrum after dereddening, telluric, and slit loss correction is R$_{\rm c}$=15.6 $\pm$ 0.1 (see Table \ref{tabres1}); the observed magnitude without corrections is $R_{\rm c}$=16.2 $\pm$ 0.2, fully compatible with the results of the Tuorla blazar monitoring.
 The host galaxy magnitude is M$_R$ = -22.4 $\pm$ 0.2.
-The rest-frame power law/galaxy ratio at 5500 \AA~is 3.0 $\pm$ 0.3.
+The rest-frame power law-to-galaxy ratio at 5500 \AA~is 3.0 $\pm$ 0.3.
 These results are broadly consistent with those presented by \citet{Bec20}.